mlflow/mlflow/CONTRIBUTING.rst

     git config core.hooksPath hooks

-Then, install the Python MLflow package from source - this is required for developing & testing changes across all languages and APIs.
+Then, install the Python MLflow package from the source - this is required for developing & testing changes across all languages and APIs.
 We recommend installing MLflow in its own conda environment by running the following from your checkout of MLflow: